IN-CORE/incore-docs/manual/README.md

 1. Clone the code from INCORE docs [git](https://opensource.ncsa.illinois.edu/bitbucket/scm/incore1/incore-docs.git) repository.
 2. Install required packages.
-Currently `sphinx`, a Python package for building documentation and `sphinx_rtd_theme`, a theme used in this documentation.
+Currently `sphinx`, a Python package for building documentation and `sphinx_rtd_theme`, a theme used in this documentation and other packages.
+See section 4. for the full list.
 3. We recommend using virtual environments, `conda` (preferred) or `virtualenv` for Python 3.6+. for managing Python environments.
 In case of `conda`, the package management and deployment tool